gabrielsoltz/metahub/README.md

 # Inputs

-MetaHub can read security findings either directly from AWS Security Hub or from an input file generated by any other scanner in ASFF format.
-By default MetaHub will try to fetch from AWS Security Hub.
+MetaHub can read security findings directly from AWS Security Hub or an input file generated by any other scanner in ASFF format.
+By default, MetaHub will try to fetch from AWS Security Hub.

 If you want to read from an input ASFF file, you need to use the options:: `--inputs file-asff --input-asff path/to/the/file.json.asff`

-When using a file as input, you can't use the option `--sh-filters` for filters findings as this option relies on AWS API for filtering.
+When using a file as input, you can't use the option `--sh-filters` for filter findings, as this option relies on AWS API for filtering.
 You can't use the options `--update-findings` or `--enrich-findings` as those findings are not in AWS Security Hub.
 If you are reading from both sources, only the findings from AWS Security Hub will be updated.

 You also can combine AWS Security Hub findings with an input ASFF file specifying both inputs: `--inputs file-asff securityhub --input-asff path/to/the/file.json.asff`

 # Outputs

 **MetaHub** supports different data outputs using the option `--output`.
-By default, output is `short`.
+By default, the output is `short`.
 You can combine more than one output by using spaces between them, for example: `--outputs full inventory`.
-The outputs you chosee will be written to a json file by default (`--output-mode json`), or you can choose other modes.
+The outputs you choose will be written to a json file by default (`--output-mode json`), or you can specify other modes.
 You can enrich these outputs by using [`--meta-checks`](#metachecks) and [`--meta-tags`](#metatags) options.

 - [Short](#short)
 - [Full](#Full)